Lindsey Graham: Campaign contributions

-Presidential politics
+2016 presidential campaign

 Secretary of State John Kerry meets with senators John McCain, John Barrasso and Lindsey Graham in Jerusalem on January 3, 2014.

 Graham supported John McCain for president in 2000 and served as national co-chair of McCain's 2008 presidential campaign.

 In 2012, Graham's endorsement was highly sought, but he declined to endorse a Republican candidate before the January South Carolina Republican primary.
 After Rick Santorum withdrew from the race in April 2012, leaving Mitt Romney as the presumptive nominee, Graham endorsed Romney.

 During his Senate reelection race in October 2014, while discussing immigration and foreign policy issues with a reporter from The Weekly Standard, Graham said, "If I get through my general election, if nobody steps up in the presidential mix, if nobody's out there talking ...
 I may just jump in to get to make these arguments."
 On March 7, 2015, at a "Politics and Pies" forum, Graham advocated the reversal of defense spending cuts and quipped: "If I were President of the United States, I wouldn't let Congress leave town until we fix this.
 I would literally use the military to keep them in if I had to."

 On April 19, 2015, Graham told Chris Wallace, on the Fox News Sunday show, that he was "91% sure" he would run for president.
 "If I can raise the money, I'll do it," he said.
 On May 18, 2015, Graham informally announced that he would run for president on CBS This Morning, saying he was running because he thinks "the world is falling apart."

 Graham announced his candidacy for President on June 1, 2015.

-On December 21, 2015, Graham suspended his presidential campaign, due to lack of support and poor polling, and on January 15, 2016, endorsed former Florida Governor Jeb Bush.
+Graham sought the Republican presidential nomination in 2016 but withdrew before the primaries began.
+On December 21, 2015, Graham suspended his presidential campaign, due to lack of support and poor polling, and on January 15, 2016, endorsed former Florida governor Jeb Bush.
 After it appeared certain that Donald Trump would become the Republican nominee in May 2016, Graham announced that he would not vote for Trump or Hillary Clinton, commenting: "I think Donald Trump is going to places where very few people have gone and I'm not going with him."
 On November 8, 2016, Graham announced that he had voted for Evan McMullin.